lindgrengroup/hail-on-dnanexus/README.md

 ```
 dx run hail-on-dnanexus
 ```
-After around 5 minutes after running the app the Jupyter Lab link will be accessible through the DNAnexus monitor page.
-Once initialised the Spark control panel can be accessed from https://${JOBID}.dnanexus.cloud:8081/jobs
+- After around 5 minutes after running the app the Jupyter Lab link will be accessible through the DNAnexus monitor page.
+Once initialised the Spark control panel can be accessed from https://${JOBID}.dnanexus.cloud:8081/jobs.

+- Once in the Jupyter lab the following extra code is required to get full read/write functionality: https://discuss.hail.is/t/how-should-i-use-hail-on-the-dnanexus-rap/2277

+- DNAnexus files can be directly accessed with the prefix "file:///mnt/project/".

 ## Features
 - __Hail 0.2.107 (latest as of 21/12/22)__